EduardoLopezLozano/bellabeat_da/REPORT.md

 _R_ was used to transform the data and select the interest data because the data is into one CSV file.

 ### FitBit Fitness Tracker Data processing
 It was cleaned using _Kate_ and _Excel_, because there were some problems with the format of the date and hour, so It was changed to a format that _Big Query_ could read.
-In the same way, data has a register of historical versions in _Big Query_.
+In the same way, data has a register of historical versions in _Big Query_. _Big Query_ was used to transform the data and select the interest data because it is into some CSV files that can be related to them with SQL.

-_Big Query_ was used to transform the data and select the interest data because it is into some CSV files that can be related to them with SQL.
+For the control of versions, we added a clean version of CSV files here in GitHub, in the directory [datasets](datasets).

 ## Analyzing
 You can check all the manipulating processes in the following files: